United States Sixth Fleet: Task Force 65

 April 1967 saw the threat of civil war in Greece commencing with the military coup that ended parliamentary rule there.
 Although King Constantine II of Greece held his throne, the possibility of violence in the streets of Athens loomed as a potential threat to the American citizens suddenly caught up in the turmoil.
 It seemed that evacuation by ship might be necessary and the Sixth Fleet commander ordered the formation of a special operations task force.
 Under the command of Rear Admiral Dick H. Guinn, Task Force 65, with America as flagship, sailed eastward to stand by for evacuation, should that step be necessary.
 Violence never materialized in Greece, and the task force was not called upon to act.
 On 29 April, Rear Admiral Lawrence R. Geis relieved Rear Admiral Guinn as Commander, Carrier Division 4, Commander, TF 60, Commander, TF 65, and Commander, TF 502 (NATO).
 With a new admiral on board, and the Greek political crisis behind her, America sailed into Taranto Harbor, Italy, on the first day of May for eight days of relaxation.
 During three days of general visiting in Taranto, America hosted 1,675 visitors who came aboard to tour the hangar and flight decks.
 America departed Taranto on 8 May for routine task group operations in the Ionian and Tyrrhenian Seas, she followed these with a port visit to Livorno.

 Rear Admiral Brian McCauley served as Commander Task Force 65 during the Suez Canal clearance operations, from April 1974 to June 1975.

-Task Force 65/Destroyer Squadron 60 located in Naples, Italy.
+Task Force 65/Destroyer Squadron 60 located in Rota, Spain.
 Commander, Task Force 65/Commander Destroyer Squadron SIX ZERO exercises operational and tactical control of all forward deployed surface combatants operating in the USEUCOM and USAFRICOM AORs under the direction of Naval Forces Europe/Africa.
 TF 65 surface combatants execute myriad operations from as far north as the Norwegian Sea and south to the Cape of Good Hope including Ballistic Missile Defense, Sea Lines of Communication enforcement, Maritime Interdiction Operations, direct support to NATO combined and Joint operations and exercises, Counter-terrorism operations, Counter-piracy operations, Africa Maritime Law Enforcement Partnership operations, whole of government Africa Partnership Station deployments and Theater Security Cooperation activities both in port and underway.

 It can be seen from this 2011 official description that the CDS 60 task force designator has been switched from TF 60 to TF 65.

 In November 2007, the destroyer Forrest Sherman circumnavigated the African continent while performing theater security operations with local military forces as the flagship of Task Group 60.5, the U.S. Navy's Southeast Africa task force.

+Task Force 66 innovation, development

-Task Force 66
+During the 1980s, Task Force 66 was the fleet's Area Anti-Submarine Warfare Force.

-Task Force 66 will usually be the commander of the deployed Marine Expeditionary Unit (MEU) and will exercise operational control of all units assigned to TF66 operating in the USEUCOM or USAFRICOM AOR.
+Re-established in 2024, Task Force 66 headquartered in Naples, Italy, leverages collaboration between the government, industry and academia.
+Its aim is to accelerate development and fielding of new systems on a large scale.